-Finally, this study adds to our understanding of domestic violence in Latin America, where patriarchal cultural norms have led to high levels of violence against women (Garcia-Moreno et al., 2006; Wilson, 2014).
-In Peru, a growing amount of government attention in the past decade has been devoted to this topic (e.g. Mitchell, 2013; Kavanaugh et al., 2018; Agüero et al., 2020; The World Bank, 2021).
-The primary objective of these projects is to identify interventions that reduce violence against women and thereby inform public policy design.
-By demonstrating how and why increases in women's labor market opportunities impact domestic violence in Peru, this paper contributes to this body of evidence and suggests that expanding access to economic opportunities outside the household could have major negative effects on violence against women.8
+In Peru and in Latin America, a growing amount of government attention in the past decade has been devoted to better understanding the causes and consequences of domestic violence (e.g. Mitchell, 2013; Kavanaugh et al., 2018; Agüero et al., 2020; The World Bank, 2021).
+The primary objective of these projects is to identify interventions that reduce violence against women and inform public policy design.
+This paper contributes to this body of evidence by demonstrating how and why increases in women's labor market opportunities impact domestic violence in Peru.